robbievanleeuwen/section-properties/docs/source/rst/geom_mesh.rst

 CompoundGeometry Class
 ----------------------

-..  autoclass:: sectionproperties.pre.sections.CompoundGeometry
+..  autoclass:: sectionproperties.pre.geometry.CompoundGeometry
    :noindex:

-A :class:`~sectionproperties.pre.sections.CompoundGeometry` is instantiated with **one argument** which can be one of **two types**:
+A :class:`~sectionproperties.pre.geometry.CompoundGeometry` is instantiated with **one argument** which can be one of **two types**:

 #.
-A list of :class:`~sectionproperties.pre.sections.Geometry` objects; or
+A list of :class:`~sectionproperties.pre.geometry.Geometry` objects; or
 #.
 A :class:`shapely.geometry.MultiPolygon`

 .. note::
-   A :class:`~sectionproperties.pre.sections.CompoundGeometry` does not have a ``.material`` attribute and therefore, a :class:`~sectionproperties.pre.pre.Material` cannot be assigned to a :class:`~sectionproperties.pre.sections.CompoundGeometry` directly.
-Since a :class:`~sectionproperties.pre.sections.CompoundGeometry` is simply a combination of :class:`~sectionproperties.pre.sections.Geometry` objects, the Material(s) should be assigned to the individual :class:`~sectionproperties.pre.sections.Geometry` objects that comprise the :class:`~sectionproperties.pre.sections.CompoundGeometry`.
+   A :class:`~sectionproperties.pre.geometry.CompoundGeometry` does not have a ``.material`` attribute and therefore, a :class:`~sectionproperties.pre.pre.Material` cannot be assigned to a :class:`~sectionproperties.pre.geometry.CompoundGeometry` directly.
+Since a :class:`~sectionproperties.pre.geometry.CompoundGeometry` is simply a combination of :class:`~sectionproperties.pre.geometry.Geometry` objects, the Material(s) should be assigned to the individual :class:`~sectionproperties.pre.geometry.Geometry` objects that comprise the :class:`~sectionproperties.pre.geometry.CompoundGeometry`.
-   :class:`~sectionproperties.pre.sections.CompoundGeometry` objects created from a :class:`shapely.geometry.MultiPolygon` will have its constituent :class:`~sectionproperties.pre.sections.Geometry` objects assigned the default material.
+   :class:`~sectionproperties.pre.geometry.CompoundGeometry` objects created from a :class:`shapely.geometry.MultiPolygon` will have its constituent :class:`~sectionproperties.pre.geometry.Geometry` objects assigned the default material.

 Defining Material Properties